Life in the UK Test

 Study note

-Better transport was needed to move raw materials and manufactured goods during the Industrial Revolution.
-Canals were built to link factories with towns, cities and ports, especially in the new industrial areas in the middle and north of England.
+As industry grew, Britain needed much better transport to move heavy raw materials in and finished goods out of the factories.
+The answer it reached for first was the canal.
+Canals were dug to link factories with the towns, cities and ports that needed their products.
+They were especially important in the new industrial areas in the middle and north of England.

 Memory tip: Canals linked factories to towns and ports, especially in the Midlands and the north of England.